 Backup data files must be strongly encrypted to avoid hacking and use of the data.

 Following the introduction of GDPR, businesses must more carefully consider the security of their personal data files than ever before.

 Consider this: the Human Resources department of every business has employee personal data as well as data on clients and other companies.
 These records cannot be disclosed.
 To do so is an infringement of their rights and freedoms.
 If the records were hacked it could result in serious losses — both in financial terms and in terms of stature and reputation.

 Businesses must review the data they hold, how it is used, and how it is stored.
 Moreover, they need to decide on how long it is retained and how it is deleted, destroyed, or removed.

 As much of the employee and client data is communicated through email, a reassessment of internal and external communication needs to occur as the GDPR is implemented.

 In short, Email security procedures must be re-examined.
-This may require new Internet control filter to become compliant with new GDPR regulations.
+This may require new Internet control filters to become compliant with new GDPR regulations.
 These must prevent employees from accessing any websites which may harbour malware as well as any malicious URL sites and those conducting phishing attacks.
 Data disclosure has never been a more serious concern.
-Extreme pressure will be out on businesses to comply with GDPR rules.
+Extreme pressure will be put on businesses to comply with GDPR rules.

 Thus, employee and client data is protected from internal and external threats and data breaches